awslabs/ar-go-tools/doc/01_taint.md

 # Taint Analysis

 The taint analysis tool `taint` performs a whole program, interprocedural taint analysis on the input program that is given.
-It is not necessary to understand those terms in order to use the tool.
+It is not necessary to understand those terms in order to use the tool, but you should be able to understand what problem it solves.
+A detailed explanation of taint analysis, or [taint checking](https://en.wikipedia.org/wiki/Taint_checking), is out of scope for this user guide.
+We refer the reader to the many useful resources available online.
+Note that our analysis is entirely "offline", i.e. static, as opposed to dynamic analyses that run the program and observe its behaviour.
+Our analysis constructs an internal representation that allows it to simulate all possible executions, without ever actually executing the program.
+As such, we are able to give strong guarantees about the results, under certain conditions.
+More precisely, we can state some [soundness](https://blog.sigplan.org/2019/08/07/what-does-it-mean-for-a-program-analysis-to-be-sound/) properties; *soundness* here means that if the analysis does not report any error, then there is no possible execution of the program that leads to an error.
+In our case (taint analysis), an error means that tainted data from a source flows to a sink.

+> ⚠ The taint analysis is **sound** in the absence of concurrency (e.g. goroutines), in the absence of usage of the `unsafe` and `reflect` packages of the Go library, and under certain configuration settings (see [Taint Analysis Configuration](#taint-analysis-configuration)).
+We explain later how to obtain reliable results for programs that use any of those features.

 In this section we focus on explaining the user interface of the taint tool and give examples of what it can analyze.
 To understand how the taint analysis works, the reader should refer to the technical report (work in progress).
 Here we explain *how to use the taint analysis tool* through a set of examples (in [Taint Analysis Examples](#taint-analysis-examples)).

 The tool will report flows from taint **sources** to **sinks**, taking in account **sanitizers** and **validators**.
 Those components are specified in the configuration file by the user (see [Taint Analysis Configuration](#taint-analysis-configuration)).
 The tool will output traces for each of the traces detected (and additional information if specified in the configuration file) (see [Taint Analysis Output](#taint-analysis-output)).

-> ⚠ The taint analysis does not support usages of the `reflect` and `unsafe` packages.
-We explain later how to analyze programs in the presence of those, but the result is not guaranteed to be correct when the analysis raises no alarms.

 ## Taint Analysis Configuration
 On top of the configuration options listed in the common fields, the user can configure taint-analysis specific options.
 The main configuration fields are the core components of the problem specification, which are the sources, sinks, sanitizers and validators of the dataflow problem.
 The *sources* identify the functions that return sensitive data, and this data should never reach any of the *sinks*.
 The *sanitizers* are functions that clear the data of its sensitive nature, i.e. those are functions that when receiving sensitive data, will return data that does not contain any sensitive information. *Validators* have a similar role, but do not return the data.
 When the value returned by a validator is a boolean and is true, then the data passed to the validator is considered to be taint-free in the branch where the boolean is true.
 When the value returned by a validator is an error, then the data is considered taint-free in the branch where the error is `nil`.